The Three Phases of Alcohol-Induced Anxiety

 • Trouble focusing in conversation

-• Feeling the need to drink more to feel “settled”
+• Feeling like we need another drink to feel settled

-• That itchy sense of “I just need one more”
+• That itchy sense of wanting just one more

-It’s not a willpower issue.
-It’s a nervous system response.
+It’s not a willpower problem.
+It’s how our nervous system reacts.

-This is what hits the next day—even if we only had a few drinks.
+This is the one most of us know well.
+It can hit even if we only had a couple of drinks.

 So we wake up feeling: